jgretz/makingmusicfromthemundane/README.md

 # Making Music from the Mundane

 Music is the universal language of mankind.
 It has the innate ability to connect deeply with the human psyche.
-Imagine if you could leverage the power of music to better understand the domain of your daily life.
-Tables and graphs are the normal tools to explore data in software, but with creativity (and a little math), music can reveal patterns missed in the details of the mundane.
+Imagine if you could leverage the instinctive power of music to explore the data you work with every day.
+With some creativity (and a little math), music can become a catalyst to spark insight that goes beyond normal visual tools like tables and graphs.

 This session will dive into the captivating space of generative music by discussing its fundamental concepts.
-Using working examples, we will explore open data sets through their unique melodies.
-Finally, we'll demonstrate how javascript can empower you to create music with your data.
+Using working examples (like the traffic pattern of busses), we will explore open data sets by listening to their unique melodies.
+Through these demos, you will discover how javascript can empower you to create music with your data.

 Your data contains a song waiting to be sung, so come and start the music.